 - Chances of losing market share if customer demands are not met.

 Conclusion: Just In Time Lean Manufacturing

 No doubt, Just in time manufacturing is the need of the time.
-A time when there is a tough competition in every sector, industries which adopt specialized and proven methodology like JIT has an edge always.
+At a time when there is tough competition in every sector, industries that adopt specialized and proven methodology like JIT has an edge always.
 But at the same time, there are a couple of risks associated with JIT.
 Companies have to find a win-win scenario when they plan to plan to implement Just In time manufacturing.

 In this article, I just covered the basics of JIT.
 Different companies use a different set of tools and data to implement JIT.
 Capturing all those is next to impossible and may not be appropriate also.